NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 they the said Chiefs and Principal men, on behalf of their respective Tribes or Bands, do hereby fully, freely, and voluntarily surrender, cede, grant, and convey unto Her Majesty, her heirs and successors for ever, all their right, title, and interest to, and in the whole of, the territory above described,

-The Anishinaabe living In the Treaty area got this:
+The Anishinaabe living in the Treaty area got this:

 Reserves